algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 ### Branch

-Each branch must be named in English and have a meaningfull name.
+Each branch must be named in English and have a meaningful name.
 There will be a branch for:

 - The main branch